When is Zoom Video Communications, Inc. (ZM) going to be good investment?

 Zoom Video Communications, Inc. (NASDAQ:ZM) trade information

-Sporting 5.07% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Aug 17 when the ZM stock price touched $259.79 or saw a rise of 1.03%.
-Year-to-date, Zoom Video Communications, Inc. shares have moved 277.88%, while the 5-day performance has seen it change 2.84%.
-Over the past 30 days, the shares of Zoom Video Communications, Inc. (NASDAQ:ZM) have changed 4.29%.
+Despite being -2.86% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Aug 21 when the ZM stock price touched $295.97 or saw a rise of 4.29%.
+Year-to-date, Zoom Video Communications, Inc. shares have moved 316.34%, while the 5-day performance has seen it change 6.44%.
+Over the past 30 days, the shares of Zoom Video Communications, Inc. (NASDAQ:ZM) have changed 14.89%.
 Short interest in the company has seen 10.1 Million shares shorted with days to cover at 1.12.

 Zoom Video Communications, Inc. (ZM) estimates and forecasts